What is Forex Trading?

 How Profits & Losses are made in Forex Trading

-It is a bit more complicated and technical than that.
-However, the aim of this article is to give a broad idea.
+It is a bit more complicated and technical than that, but the aim of this article is to give readers a broad idea.

 Changes in the Exchange Rates

-As we now know, Forex Traders speculate whether the exchange rate between two currencies will go up or down.
-That means, as traders, our main goal is to analyse the markets to find currencies that are gaining strength and trading them against currencies that are losing strength.
+Our main goal as traders is to analyse the markets to find currencies that are gaining strength and trading them against currencies that are losing strength.

-Now, even though that was simple, the intricacies of how profits are made in Forex is more tricky than that.
-However, this should get you off to a good start.
+Now, please note that this was a very simplified example.
+In reality the intricacies of how the markets move and how to trade them are a lot more complicated than that.
+However, this example should get you off to a good start.